notafishaxolotl/nixos/README.md

 ```sh
 nix-channel --list | grep nixos
 ```
-You can run these with sudo if you want it system wide, from my experience it's safe.
+You can run these with sudo if you want them system-wide.
+From my experience, it's safe.
 ---

 ## Steam / external drive notes